Some Tips for MCAT

 2. Look Over Your Past Tests

 A test, contrary to what we believe, doesn't end with a grade.
 You will realize this each and every time when you sit to prepare yourself for MCAT.
 Browsing through your old test papers is a good idea to trace back your mistakes.
 In that way, you shall have a chance to avoid them in the future.
-Tracing back the mistakes will also make you more competent and hence add to your concentration skills during the preparation of MCAT.
-If you have appeared for MCAT once, then it's time to perform better than what you had done before.
+Tracing back the mistakes will also make you more competent and hence add to your concentration skills during the test preparation.
+If you have appeared for the test once, then it's time to perform better than what you had done before.
 Identify the errors in the questions which you had analysed wrong during your first stint and mark them in bold.
 As you go over the test papers, you will be able to spot them at once and refrain from doing the same mistake in the future.
-MCAT tips like this, shall also help you to come up with own way of handling the difficult questions.
+Tips like this, shall also help you to come up with own way of handling the difficult questions.

 3. Get Your Mind and Body in Shape